DebbieBergstrom/Tarantino_Quiz/README.md

 ## **FEATURES**

-The website has NUMBER OF responsive pages, although the "Home" page consists of NUMBER OF sections that corresponds to approximatley NUMBER OF pages.
+The website has 15 responsive pages, counting the Home page, the Rules page, the Highscore page, the Enter name first page, the quiz and finally a page that dispays the users score after the game.
+The Quiz contains 10 pages with different questions/ answers and a unique images displayed for each one.
 By using correct HTML markup and labels it is ensured screen readers can accurately interpret the pages.

 &nbsp;